Nina Backman | Silence Meal

 The hallmarks of silence weave through Backman’s art.
 Silence is integral to the artistic process.
 Her work encompasses installation, performance and visual art.
 For Backman, silence brings together different but related elements within a conceptual frame, in turn creating new dialogues.
 These set out to invite critical reflection, to expose layers otherwise unnoticed, to challenge perceptions as yet outside our realm of experience.

 First conceived as part of the HIAP Residency Programme in 2013, Silence Meals have now taken place in Berlin, Shanghai, Norway and Finland.
+In January 2018 a Silence Meal will take place at Flagey as part of their Arvot Pärt weekend.

 - Nina Backman Biography (0.06MB, PDF)